autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 With ROS 2, it is possible to program complex autonomous-driving applications with a large number of nodes.
-Therefore, a lot of effort has been made to provide an integration-test framework that helps developers test the interaction of ROS2 nodes.
+Therefore, a lot of effort has been made to provide an integration-test framework that helps developers test the interaction of ROS 2 nodes.

 ## Integration-test framework